 Candidate: Tutor: Client: GSL Consultant: Act immediately and record your concerns.
 If urgent, speak to a DSL/DSO first.
-Follow the school procedure Follow the school procedure Follow the school procedure Inform your Branch Manager and DSO

-Listen - encourage and If not linked to a school Inform your GSL consultant reassure contact local LADO or Police Complete the GSL Incident Record - facts in their words, and your GSL consultant.
-Provide as much detail as Report Form and submit to open questions or Tell, Explain, possible in writing: DSO Describe (TED) Listen - encourage and Summary of the concern Refer - school DSL and GSL reassure Dates and times Provide any consultant Record - facts in their words, Actions taken statements/evidence Review - ask what action was open questions or Tell, Explain, Provide any witness taken Describe (TED) statements/evidence Do not discuss the details of Sign and date your records Refer - school DSL and GSL the referral with the candidate Seek support for yourself if consultant about whom a referral has required from DSL Review - ask what action was been made taken If relates to yourself or Sign and date your records another candidate - inform Seek support for yourself if your GSL consultant required from DSL If relates to yourself or another candidate - inform your GSL consultant
+Follow the school procedure ure Follow the school procedure Follow the school procedure Inform your Branch Manag and DSO Listen - encourage and If not linked to a school Inform your GSL consultant reassure contact local LADO or Police Complete the GSL Incident Record - facts in their words, and your GSL consultant.
+Provide as much detail as Report Form and submit to open questions or Tell, Explain, possible in writing: DSO Describe (TED) Listen - encourage and Summary of the concern Refer - school DSL and GSL reassure Dates and times Provide any consultant Record - facts in their words, Actions taken statements/evidence Review - ask what action was open questions or Tell, Explain, Provide any witness taken Describe (TED) statements/evidence Do not discuss the details of Sign and date your records Refer - school DSL and GSL the referral with the candidate Seek support for yourself if consultant about whom a referral has required from DSL Review - ask what action was been made taken Sign and date your records

+If relates to yourself or Seek support for yourself if

+another candidate - inform required from DSL

+your GSL consultant If relates to yourself or

+another candidate - inform

+your GSL consultant